 Leather and faux leather

-Water can spot leather, disrupt finishes, and leave deposits at edges.
-Minimal moisture is key, and wipe-dry immediately.
-For finished leather, a barely damp cloth is safer than spot-wetting.
-For absorbent leathers, professional guidance is often the better call.
+Water can spot leather, upset finishes, and collect at edges if too much is used.
+On a leather sofa, minimal moisture is the safer move.
+For finished leather, a barely damp cloth is usually better than spot-soaking one small patch.
+For absorbent or delicate leathers, professional care is often the better call.

 Velvet, suede-like fabrics, and solvent-only upholstery